wp-plugins/canadian-nutrition-facts-label/readme.txt

 When creating the label you can also specify the Page or Post you want the label to appear and include echo do_shortcode("[nutrition-label]"); in the template where you want the label.

+= How do I adjust the label styles? =

+* add the class wp-nutrition-label to your stylesheet
+* each label as an id attribute of wp-nutrition-label-{ID}

 == Screenshots ==